neoforged/.github/primers/1.21.9/index.md

         - `createSignModel` now returns a `Model$Simple`
         - `renderInHand` now takes in a `MaterialSet`
     - `SkullBlockRenderer#submitSkull` - Submits the skull model to the collector.
+- `net.minecraft.client.renderer.blockentity.state`
+    - `BannerRenderState` - The render state for the banner block entity.
+    - `BeaconRenderState` - The render state for the beacon block entity.
+    - `BedRenderState` - The render state for the bed block entity.
+    - `BellRenderState` - The render state for the bell block entity.
+    - `BlockEntityRenderState` - The base render state for all block entities.
+    - `BlockEntityWithBoundingBoxRenderState` - The render state for a block entity with a custom bounding box.
+    - `BrushableBlockRenderState` - The render state for a brushable block entity.
+    - `CampfireRenderState` - The render state for the campfire block entity.
+    - `ChestRenderState` - The render state for the chest block entity.
+    - `CondiutRenderState` - The render state for the conduit block entity.
+    - `CopperGolemStatueRenderState` - The render state for the copper golem block entity.
+    - `DecoratedPotRenderState` - The render state for the decorated pot block entity.
+    - `EnchantTableRenderState` - The render state for the enchantment table block entity.
+    - `EndGatewayRenderState` - The render state for the end gateway block entity.
+    - `EndPortalRenderState` - The render state for the end portal block entity.
+    - `LecternRenderState` - The render state for the lectern block entity.
+    - `PistonHeadRenderState` - The render state for the piston head block entity.
+    - `ShelfRenderState` - The render state for the shelf block entity.
+    - `ShulkerBoxRenderState` - The render state for the shulker box block entity.
+    - `SignRenderState` - The render state for the sign block entity.
+    - `SkullBlockRenderState` - The render state for the skull block entity.
+    - `SpawnerRenderState` - The render state for the spawner block entity.
+    - `TestInstanceRenderState` - The render state for the test instance block entity.
+    - `VaultRenderState` - The render state for the vault block entity.
+- `net.minecraft.client.renderer.culling.Frustum`
+    - `offset` - Offsets the position.
+    - `pointInFrustum` - Checks whether the provided coordinate is within the frustum.
 - `net.minecraft.client.renderer.entity`
     - Most methods here that take in the `MultiBufferSource` and light coordinates integer have been replaced by `SubmitNodeCollector` and a render state param
     - Most methods change their name from `render*` to `submit*`